Bubble.io

 • Security Compliance: Adhering to industry standards and regulations for data protection and privacy, which may include implementing encryption, access controls, and regular security audits.

-Financial considerations are significant.
+It's also important to consider the financial aspect.
 Custom development teams don't come cheap, and you're not just paying for the initial build.
 You'll need to account for:

 • Cloud Server Rentals: Costs for hosting services like Amazon Web Services, Google Cloud Platform, or Microsoft Azure.